HBO Max: 17 of the best movies to watch

-February brings new movies to watch.
-Let's look at what's hitting HBO Max each week, as well as its handful of best originals, which you can peruse below.
+February has brought us new movies to watch.
+Let's look at what's hitting HBO Max each week, as well as the service's handful of best originals, which you can peruse below.
 If you're still searching for something to watch, the platform also offers loads of classics from the Criterion Collection.

 Here are this week's highlights.